iNavFlight/inav-configurator/README.md

 ### Terrain

-Generate `.DAT` terrain elevation files at 1 arc-second (~30 m) resolution.
+Generate `.TER` terrain elevation files at 1 arc-second (~30 m) resolution.
 The files go on the flight controller's SD card and enable terrain altitude reference in the OSD and for sanity checks.
-The generated files are also compatible with ArduPilot.

 Two elevation sources are selectable: